5. The Market from a Humanist Point of View

 To make matters worse for the elders, the colonial authorities levied taxes on heads of households who were forced to turn to the women and young men for the cash.
 They raised the number of animals to be paid for a wife in a vain attempt to assert their control over their juniors; and witchcraft accusations escalated against women.
 Eventually they sought an accommodation with their colonial rulers, offering their services as labour recruiters and local crowd control.
 This alliance between traditional and modern authorities sparked off a vicious class conflict and inequalities along lines of gender and age became more rigid as a consequence of colonial rule.
 West Africa is even more marginal to global capitalism than the Caribbean.
 Some feminist researchers have seen West African women as a model of independence, an inspiration to their downtrodden western sisters.
 Others see only that they are victims of capitalist oppression, like most Third World women.
 In any case, there is even less evidence from this region of that sexual division of labour which briefly underpinned the moral economy of societies reorganised to meet the needs of state capitalism.

-The family under state capitalism
+The family under national capitalism

 The more I have pursued these comparative researches, the more anomalous the pattern of family life I witnessed as a boy now seems.
 Eternal and universal though it was made out to be, it can now be seen to have lasted only in a few countries from the 1890s to the 1950s.
 We should not be surprised that the attempt to separate work and home failed.
 It was an outlandish experiment, the domestic counterpart to state capitalism’s reliance on bureaucracy and, at the same time, a vivid example of modern regression to the institutions of agrarian civilisation.
 As we have seen, a way of life based on extracting energy from plants and animals is being rapidly replaced by one where goods and services are exchanged within built environments and even over telephone wires.
 The social patterns that have emerged under these circumstances represent an uneasy amalgam of agrarian and commercial institutions whose spread has been extremely uneven in geographical terms.
 The power of the money and machines at our disposal has been used to intensify old (and some new) patterns of exploitation; while reduction in exposure to back-breaking toil and premature death has been a source of liberation.